mozilla/blurts-server/README.md

 #### Firefox Accounts

+The repo comes with a development FxA oauth app pre-configured in `.env`, which should work fine running the app on http://localhost:6060

-To use Firefox Accounts, you'll need to [create an FxA Oauth Client](https://oauth-stable.dev.lcip.org/console/clients) and then set some `OAUTH` config values.
+To use a different Firefox Accounts oauth relying party, you'll need to [create an FxA Oauth Client](https://oauth-stable.dev.lcip.org/console/clients) and then set some `OAUTH` config values.

-You can set and source these via the `.env` file, or set them directly:
+You can set and source these via the `.env` file:

 ```sh
 OAUTH_CLIENT_ID=<your-fxa-oauth-client-id>